LesterAJohn/IBKR-SwingTrader-Hedge-Project/README.md

 This is project is active and updates will continued.
 Some of the planned enhancements are listed below.

 ### NinjaTrader Module
-- Increase User accessible configuration items
+- Add User accessible configuration items
 - Integration of Volumetric Metrics in Order Decisions

 ### Option Writer
-- Increase User accessible configuration items
+- Add User accessible configuration items
 - Add RealTime Open Interest Calculation to Options selection logic
 - Additional Iron Condor Module
 - Change DB to Postgresql to support parallel module executiong for larger accounts beyond 100 securities